MUFG Union Bank AML Investigator SAR Writing II, Analyst in Tempe, Arizona

 This is a hybrid position.
 There are flexible work from home options available.
 A member of our recruitment team will discuss the options with you in more detail.

-The AML Investigator would be responsible for conducting extensive, complex investigations to identify potentially suspicious financial and/or fraudulent activity, to include money laundering, terrorist financing, fraud and/or any other financial risk or crime.
-The Investigator will make recommendations to the AML Financial Intelligence Unit Manager regarding suspicious activity, and will be responsible for preparing Suspicious Activity Reports (“SAR”) in compliance with established regulatory guidelines and time frames.
+The AML Investigator is responsible for conducting extensive, complex investigations to identify potentially suspicious financial and/or fraudulent activity, including money laundering, terrorist financing, fraud, other financial risks, or crimes.
+The AML Investigator makes recommendations to the AML Financial Intelligence Unit Manager regarding suspicious activity and is responsible for preparing Suspicious Activity Reports (“SAR”) in compliance with established regulatory guidelines and time frames.

 Knowledge of the laws applicable to money laundering, to include the BSA, The Patriot Act, U.S. Treasury AML guidelines, OFAC requirements and Suspicious Activity Reporting requirements.

-Understanding of banking and financial services, including an understanding of the various types of products, services, and transactions that are typical for the Branch
+Understanding of banking and financial services, including an understanding of the various types of products, services, and transactions that are typical for a Branch

 Analytical/Investigative skills to determine unusual or possible suspicious activity regarding transaction or account activities